iamsanket13/skillx.github.io/README.md

-# A website using basic concepts of HTML, CSS and JavaScript
+# A simple website using the basic concepts of HTML, CSS and JavaScript

 ## https://sanketghosh.github.io/skillx/